grame-cncm/faust/tools/benchmark/README.md

 The `-test` parameter can be used to compile a test program which will bench the DSP, print its UI, and render it.

+Note that using the `-inj foo.cpp` option allows to compile any C++ class containing a `dsp` subclass, so for instance a manually written C++ class.
+This is a convenient way to optimise any C++ DSP class.

  Examples:

  - create multi-cpu files using the C++ backend (giving an explicit list of supported CPUs), and then compile them as object files: `faust2object haswell core2 foo.dsp`.